-- 17.1 Vermont EMS licensed agencies shall document and maintain Prehospital Care Reports (PCRs) for all EMS response incidents originating or terminating within Vermont. - 17.1.1 Vermont-licensed ambulance services, and Vermont-licensed first responder agencies, shall report such data electronically to the Department using SIREN or another software system that transmits all of the data required by the Department into the SIREN system within one business day of the incident.
-Vermont-licensed first responder services shall document their EMS response incidents either on paper or using an electronic system such as SIREN. - 17.1.2 At an EMS response incident, or as soon as possible thereafter, a first responder agency must provide the appropriate Vermont-licensed ambulance service(s) with information necessary to document first response activities as a component of the ambulance report.
-This is not a substitute for the first response agency requirement to complete and maintain a PCR. - 17.2 The Vermont-licensed service that provided the data shall have unrestricted access to that data within the SIREN system.
-EMS district medical advisors or their designees shall have access to data for EMS response incidents occurring within their EMS district, delivered to a hospital within their EMS district, or entered by a service based in their EMS district. - 17.2.1 Uses of the data shall be governed by state and federal laws and rules regarding confidentiality and security. - 17.3 For each response, the PCR shall include data elements from the National EMS Information System (NEMSIS) dataset and other elements as determined by the Department.
-Data from Vermont-licensed ambulance services response incidents shall be submitted to the Department within one business day from the time that: - 17.3.1 A patient is delivered to a hospital or other facility if a patient is transported; - 17.3.2 A patient refuses treatment or transportation;

-- 17.3.3 A patient is treated and released; - 17.3.4 An ambulance is released from an emergency stand-by event; or - 17.3.5 An ambulance cancels or terminates an emergency response. - 17.4 Vermont-licensed ambulance services shall submit any additional data beyond that required by the Department to a receiving hospital and the district medical advisor in the format and the time described by each. - 17.5 Ambulance services that do not provide a complete electronic report at the time a patient is delivered to a hospital or other facility shall provide a verbal and brief written or electronic report of the EMS response incident to the hospital or other facility.
-These reports must include the following patient information: - 17.5.1 Name, address, date of birth, and other identifying information; - 17.5.2 Chief complaint; - 17.5.3 History of the present illness or injury; - 17.5.4 EMS treatments provided; - 17.5.5 Vital signs; - 17.5.6 Past medical history; - 17.5.7 Medications; - 17.5.8 Allergies; - 17.5.9 Ambulance service identifying information; - 17.5.10 Date and time of response; and - 17.5.11 Other information that may be important to the initial management of the patient at the hospital or facility receiving the patient.
+- 16.1 Vermont EMS licensed agencies shall document and maintain Prehospital Care Reports (PCRs) for all EMS response incidents originating or terminating within Vermont. - 16.1.1 Vermont-licensed ambulance services shall report such data electronically to the Department using SIREN or another software system that transmits all of the data required by the Department into the SIREN system within

+- one business day of the incident.
+Vermont-licensed first responder services shall document their EMS response incidents either on paper or using an electronic system such as SIREN. - 16.1.2 At an EMS response incident, or as soon as possible thereafter, a first responder agency must provide the appropriate Vermont-licensed ambulance service(s) with information necessary to document first response activities as a component of the ambulance report.
+This is not a substitute for the first response agency requirement to complete and maintain a PCR. - 16.2 The Vermont-licensed service that provided the data shall have unrestricted access to that data within the SIREN system.
+EMS district medical advisors or their designees shall have access to data for EMS response incidents occurring within their EMS district, delivered to a hospital within their EMS district, or entered by a service based in their EMS district. - 16.2.1 Uses of the data shall be governed by state and federal laws and rules regarding confidentiality and security. - 16.3 For each response, the PCR shall include data elements from the National EMS Information System (NEMSIS) dataset and other elements as determined by the Department.
+Data from Vermont-licensed ambulance services response incidents shall be submitted to the Department within one business day from the time that: - 16.3.1 A patient is delivered to a hospital or other facility if a patient is transported; - 16.3.2 A patient refuses treatment or transportation; - 16.3.3 A patient is treated and released; - 16.3.4 An ambulance is released from an emergency stand-by event; or - 16.3.5 An ambulance cancels or terminates an emergency response. - 16.4 Vermont-licensed ambulance services shall submit any additional data beyond that required by the Department to a receiving hospital and the district medical advisor in the format and the time described by each. - Ambulance services that do not provide a complete electronic report at the time a patient is delivered to a hospital or other facility shall provide a verbal and brief written or electronic report of the EMS response incident to the hospital or other facility.
+These reports must include the following patient information: - 16.5.1 Name, address, date of birth, and other identifying information; - 16.5.2 Chief complaint; - 16.5.3 History of the present illness or injury; - 16.5.4 EMS treatments provided; - 16.5.5 Vital signs;

+- 16.5.6 Past medical history;

+- 16.5.7 Medications;

+- 16.5.8 Allergies;

+- 16.5.9 Ambulance service identifying information;

+- 16.5.10 Date and time of response; and

+- 16.5.11 Other information that may be important to the initial management of the patient at the hospital or facility receiving the patient.